dpaquette/BugTracker.NET/Blog x - Database Access.md

 }
 ```

-One the .aspx side we can render the contents of the collection by looping over the collection
+On the .aspx side we can render the contents of the collection by looping over the collection

 ```
 <%